hardlyhuman/pytorch/README.md

 Usually, PyTorch is used either as:

 - a replacement for NumPy to use the power of GPUs.
-- a deep learning research platform that provides maximum flexibility and speed.
+- a deep learning research platform with maximum flexibility and speed.

 Elaborating further: